 - High-consequence indicators: These include serious incidents or accidents, and are referred to as reactive indicators.

 You can base SPIs on the risks you’ve identified in your Safety Risk Profile.
 Defeatists might complain that SPIs are too passive, since you have to wait for a report to be submitted, or an incident to occur, before being able to track it.
 However, it’s up to you to select more active indicators, such as the number of safety meetings held, or internal training events conducted.

 You can use your existing SMS data to help select your SPIs.
 If you’ve been noticing recurring events with specific airports, regions, or vendors, turn these into an SPI to focus attention on what could potentially become a bigger issue.
 You can also set separate SPIs for each aircraft in your fleet.
 Even if they don’t fly the same types of missions, you could compare extended duty days, common maintenance discrepancies, and safety reports.

 Finally, gather data over a period of time to analyze changes.
 Once you’ve established typical values, the Safety Manager should be able to identify both positive and negative trends.
 Set target and alert SPI values together with Department Management or Colleagues to monitor and improve safety performance.

 Examples of Safety Performance Indicators

 Not sure what to track as an SPI?
 Here are some examples to get you started:

 Have any questions?
 Contact our experts.

-In 2018, we released a new Metrics/SPI Module for our Safety Management System software, ARC, so you can set and track your SPIs within the platform and on the app.
+In 2018, we released a new Metrics/SPI Module for our Safety Management System software, ARC, so you can track metrics and SPIs to measure your progress.
 Discover how ARC can help you with safety in your organization.